fivepointfire/wizuall-compiler/README.md

 make

 # 2. Compile a WizuAll file (prints AST and generates output.py)
-./wizuall_compiler < examples/visualization_tests.wzl
+./wizuall_compiler < examples/tc6.wzl

 # 3. Run the generated Python code
 python3 output.py

+# 4. Check the plots/ directory for generated plot images
+ls plots/
 ```
-This Creates Your plots in the directory of your wzl code

-## 8. Notes
+## 9. Notes

-- You can replace `examples/visualization_tests.wzl` with any other `.wzl` file you wish to compile.
+- You can replace `examples/tc6.wzl` with any other `.wzl` file you wish to compile.
 - Ensure all dependencies are installed before running the compiler or generated code.
 - No shell scripts are required; all steps are manual and transparent.

+---

+**Enjoy using WizuAll for your data analysis and visualization needs!**